 AB 3205 - Every Teacher Should Be Able to Lock Their Doors in an Emergency

-Assembly Bill 3205 addresses campus safety concerns in the wake of Florida tragedy.
+Assembly Bill 3205 addresses campus safety concerns in the wake of Florida and Texas tragedies.

 The momentum our students are building as they fight for improved campus safety cannot be ignored.
-The casualties at Marjory Stoneman Douglas High School in Florida remind us that we need to do more to protect our children, teachers and school staff.
+The casualties at Marjory Stoneman Douglas High School in Florida, and the lives lost at Santa Fe High School in Texas, remind us that we need to do more to protect our children, teachers and school staff.

 Our students are marching and organizing walkouts fighting for campus safety, and it is our responsibility to provide protection in both older and new schools.